 Theme call 2: Digitizing Valuation.
 Editors: Francis Lee (Chalmers University of Technology), Andrea Mennicken (London School of Economics), Jacob Reilley (Helmut Schmidt University Hamburg), Malte Ziewitz (Cornell University) (more information about the call here).

 Submissions are done on-line in the OJS manuscript system

 To make a submission new users need to register before making their submission.
 The registration link is located to the left of the “login” button on the login page.

 - The journal encourages a wide variety of contributions in terms of both content and form.

 - When accepted for publication, authors are responsible for providing language checked manuscripts that require no, or almost no, copy editing.

 - The journal is agnostic as to what kind of English spelling principles to be used.
-Authors are expected to choose a UK or US form of English and to use it consistently within a contribution.
-(The journal may accept contributions using still another form of English.
-However, consistency to the chosen form is paramount.)
+Authors are expected to choose a form of English and to use it consistently within a contribution.

 - Download author guidelines here.

-Valuation Studies is completely open access and authors will retain the copyright to their contributions.
+Valuation Studies is completely open access and authors retain the copyright to their contributions.

 Valuation Studies is indexed at EBSCO (Academic Search Premier) from 2015 and at DOAJ(Directory of Open Access Journals).
 The editorial office disseminates together with LiU e-press information about the journal widely.
 Measures are also taken to make the journal part of major indexing services like: Scopus, Jstor, and ISI.